Easiest Guide on How to Grow Marijuana in 9 Simple Steps

 A highly recommended way to grow pot for beginners is coco coir.

-Why and how to grow marijuana with coco coir?
+Why and how to grow pot with coco coir?

 A word on containers

-Step 3 in How to Grow a Marijuana Plant: Add Nutrients and Water
+How to Grow Cannabis Step 3: Add Nutrients and Water

 Unless you opt for super soil, you’ll need nutrients to ensure that your cannabis plant grows up to be strong and healthy.
-The same goes for hydroponic mediums, although if you are planning on using any of these, you will need special kinds of nutrients.
+The same goes for hydroponic mediums, although you will need special kinds of nutrients if you are planning on using any of these.

 Most nutrients are available in a two-part liquid: one for the vegetative state and another for the flowering state.
-So, just follow the instructions on the label telling you how to grow weed outside, as well as indoors, and everything will go smoothly.
+So, just follow the instructions on the label telling you how to grow a weed plant, and everything will go smoothly.

-Another thing to be cautious about in terms of how to grow marijuana outside is the quality of water you use on your pot plant.
-Water in certain parts of the world can have high amounts of minerals impacting the intake of nutrients.
+Another thing to be cautious about is the quality of water you use on your pot plant.
+Water in certain parts of the world can have high amounts of minerals, impacting the intake of nutrients.

-How to Grow Marijuana Step 4: Choose the Right Strain
+Step 4 in Growing Marijuana: Choose the Right Strain

 Picking the right strain can be a challenge since there are so many to choose from, but it is also one of the more exciting parts of growing your own weed.